Rajasthan assembly polls: BJP ahead of Cong as counting of votes progresses | Politics

 - India

-The BJP was surging ahead in Rajasthan with its candidates leading in 112 seats while the Congress was ahead in 70, according to Election Commission trends available on Sunday for the assembly polls.
+The BJP was surging ahead in Rajasthan with its candidates winning from two seats and leading in 111 constituencies, while the Congress was ahead in 72, according to Election Commission trends available on Sunday for the assembly polls.

+BJP candidates Samaram won from the Pindwara Abu assembly constituency and Govind Prasad from Manohar Thana, the Election Commission announced.

-Bharat Adivasi Party (BAP) candidate Rajkumar Roat won the Chorasi assembly constituency and the party was also leading in another, the EC announced.
+Bharat Adivasi Party (BAP) candidate Rajkumar Roat won the Chorasi assembly constituency and the party was also leading in two seats, the EC announced.

 The BSP and Rashtriya Loktantrik Party (RLTP) were leading in two seats each while independent candidates were ahead in nine constituencies.